Deforestation: assessing the impact of different regulatory options

 An EU legal framework to halt and reverse EU-driven global deforestation is a European added value assessment (EAVA) for the European Parliament.
 The study quantifies the impacts of different policy options that could be applied to reduce, or even end, global deforestation caused by EU imports.

-The analysis, undertaken by Cambridge Econometrics, reveals that the four demand-driven policy options studied have the potential to reduce EU-driven deforestation and associated carbon emissions with a relatively small impact on the EU economy.
+The analysis reveals that the four demand-driven policy options studied have the potential to reduce EU-driven deforestation and associated carbon emissions with a relatively small impact on the EU economy.

 At EU level, four policy options are analysed in detail.
 In terms of the cumulative reduction in embodied deforestation of imports to the EU compared to baseline, between 2020-2030, the study found that: